MetOffice/forest/doc/source/guide.rst

 Development environment
 -----------------------

-It is recommended to develop FOREST in a virtual environment of some kind.
+It is recommended to develop FOREST in a virtual environment of some kind, we recommend miniconda_ since it's fairly light weight.
 The repository ships with a ``setup.py`` that should be suitable to use inside a virtual environment, either ``venv`` or ``conda``.
 Once you've created and activated an environment it should be possible to set the code base to development mode.